Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection

-where $x_1 \sim p^{*}(x_1)$ are the real data and $p^{*}(x_1)$ is unknown.
-In particular, $u_t(x)$ and $p_t(x)$ satisfy the continuity equation, ensuring local conservation of the probability mass.
-Provided that $u_t(x)$ is smooth and without singularities, the evolution of the probability flow is typically diffeomorphic.
+In particular, ${u}_t({x})$ and $p_t({x})$ satisfy the continuity equation \cite{lipman2023flow}, ensuring local conservation of the probability mass.
+Provided that ${u}_t({x})$ is smooth and without singularities, the evolution of the probability flow is typically diffeomorphic.

-The equivalence of FM and CFM's probability paths makes it possible to generate $p_t(x)$ through $p_t(x|x_1)$, thereby avoiding the intractable integration required to directly handle the marginal probability path.
-The objective has the following form:
+The equivalence between conditional probability paths and marginal probability paths enables the generation of $p_t({x})$ via $p_t({x}|{x_1})$, thereby avoiding the intractable integration required to directly handle the marginal probability path.
+The optimization objective is formulated as follows \cite{lipman2023flow}: